masket-bask/zilliqa-open-challenge/README.md

 # Zilliverse spheres

-Cryptospheres is a collection of 150 procedurally generated planets that will eventually be minted as NFTs.
+Zilliverse spheres is a collection of 150 procedurally generated planets that will eventually be minted as NFTs.

 ### A couple examples: